Shiva-Mantri/data-engineering-zoomcamp/NCAA/README.md

-# NCAA March Madness - Game Analytics
+# NCAA and College Sports - Revenue Analytics

 ## Project Description
 NCAA and other college atheletic events are enormous events in USA.
 These events show cases great talent, and attract audience via broadcast and in-person.
 In proportion, it also attracts considerable revenue in various forms.